UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

   computing capabilities."
 Proceedings of the April 18-20, 1967, spring joint computer conference.
 1967.
   Fun facts: it contains a single hand-drawn plot and no equations
+- `[Hennessy and Patterson, 2011]` Hennessy, John L., and David A. Patterson.
+  Computer architecture: a quantitative approach.
+Elsevier, 2011.